-Religion and the
+Religion and the Marriage Problem

 In one of James Q. Wilson's last and finest debate performances, he defended the criminalization of hard drugs before a rapt audience in San Francisco.
 That evening, Wilson told the many drug enthusiasts in attendance that all Western democracies must remain situated between the philosophies of Locke and Aristotle.
 That is, decent democracies must find a way to balance the ideals of liberty and virtue, freedom and morality.
 The theme of ordered liberty was important to Wilson.
 It permeated his writings on crime, character, and marriage.
 And as the many hostile questions Wilson fielded that evening must have reminded him, the libertarian currents in our culture are quite powerful.

 Wilson, of course, was hardly the first scholar to be preoccupied with the special dangers of self-indulgence in democracies.
 Alexis de Tocqueville, another great student of American democracy, shared Wilson's worries.
 But unlike Wilson, Tocqueville regarded religion as an essential bulwark against American egoism.
 Tocqueville, in fact, was "firmly persuaded that at all costs Christianity must be maintained among the new democracies."
 Wilson, meanwhile, did not have much to say about religion, a fact that may seem surprising given both the breadth of his writings and his deep interest in civic virtue.
 Aside from occasional short essays, speeches, and passing commentary in his many books, Wilson ignored the subject of religion.
 There are only a few brief discussions of religion, for example, in The Marriage Problem, On Character, and Crime and Human Nature.
 And in The Moral Sense, Wilson looked to the biological sciences, not theology, to understand our moral nature.